vrandesh/northstar-finance-agent/README.md

 Agentic AI Workflow with RAG and LangGraph Implementation

-This project implements a small accounts-payable workflow for the AgentiC AI Engineer assessment.
+This project implements a small accounts-payable workflow for the AgentiC AI Project

 The agent retrieves relevant finance policy, collects invoice evidence, runs deterministic calculations controls and pauses for a human in the loop approval before recording a posting decision.